asoffer/int64-presentation/overload-resolution.md

 * And look at that!
 Both `long` and `long long` implicitly convert to `bool`.
 * So the bool overload is called, but that produces subtly incorrect results.
   The literal zero will be converted to `false`.
 If the `int64` `value` where negative, the answer should certainly be `false`.
-Instead but it would be converted to `true` and the comparison would say that `false` is less than `true`, so the result would incorrectly return `true`.
+Instead it would be converted to `true` and the comparison would say that `false` is less than `true`, so the result would incorrectly return `true`.
 * Terrifying.
 * Alright, lets think about our questions.
 What went well?

 @@@

 # &#x1F600;
-Clang tools
+Clang Tools

 NOTES: